The Complete Screen Testing Guide

 Launch the black screen test and look at the bright area.
 Then shift your head 30 degrees left and right.
 If the bright zone moves with you — it's IPS glow, a normal property of liquid crystal technology.
 If it stays fixed in exactly the same spot — it's backlight bleed, a mechanical assembly defect that can be grounds for an RMA.

 Not sure which you have?
-Our IPS Glow Database lists severity ratings for 40+ popular monitor models, so you can compare your experience against our tested baseline for your specific panel.
+Our IPS Glow Database compiles documented reports for 40+ popular monitor models, so you can compare your experience against what other owners of your specific panel report.

 Unlike LCD panels which use a universal backlight, OLED pixels are self-emissive — each one generates its own light.
 When an OLED pixel displays pure black, it turns off entirely, achieving true zero luminance.
 This is why OLED contrast is so exceptional.
 But the organic nature of OLED pixels introduces a different aging problem.